PrivacySafe/certmagicc/README.md

 ## 🧐 Philosophy

-CertMagi is designed for **resilience** and **verifiability**, while avoiding the rigid permanence of most blockchain-based document solutions.
+CertMagi.cc is designed for **resilience** and **verifiability**, while avoiding the rigid permanence of most blockchain-based document solutions.
 You can change or remove data via IPNS, yet retain full traceability and authenticity.

 ---